HurleySk/robo-birder/README.md

 ## Discord Message Examples

 ### New Species Alert
-A gold-colored embed appears when a species is detected for the first time:
+A gold-colored embed appears when a species is detected for the first time.
+Clicking the title links to the specific detection in BirdNet Go:

-> **NEW SPECIES DETECTED!**
+> **NEW SPECIES: Cedar Waxwing**
 >
 > **Cedar Waxwing**
 > *Bombycilla cedrorum*